SlimeDip/T.A.M.P.O/README.md

 ```

 ### Polymorphism
 - The program treats different Lover subclasses uniformly through the `Lover` type.
-Main interacts with a `Lover` reference without knowing which concrete subclass is chosen — method calls are dispatched to the correct subclass at runtime.
+Main interacts with a `Lover` reference without knowing which concrete subclass is chosen.

 Example:
 ```java